Sound Optometry

 Domains: Clinical practice, Communication

-In this episode, we hear from a patient who was diagnosed with a conjunctival melanoma before Michelle Hanratty talks to Professor Heinrich Heimann about lesions of the ocular surface and of the anterior chamber.
-The discussion covers how to recognise pertinent signs and the associated risks factors as well as the management, investigation and treatment of such patients.
+In this episode, we hear from a patient diagnosed with conjunctival melanoma, before Michelle Hanratty speaks with Professor Heinrich Heimann about lesions of the ocular surface and anterior chamber.
+Their discussion explores how to recognise key signs, identify associated risk factors and approach the investigation, management and treatment of affected patients.

 Topics: Conjunctival lesions, Uveal lesions, Ocular tumours, Referrals.